-The Indigenous Adult Basic Education articulation (IABE) working committee has a primary mandate to review curriculum in ABE programming to ensure that knowledge of First Nations peoples and their ways of knowing, their relationship with community and the land, and their history before and after European contact is present in any First Nations curriculum approved by this working committee.
-For curriculum submission in First Nations studies, this is a straight-forward process; however, the committee also receives curriculum that spans two articulation committees' areas of responsibility.
+The First Peoples Adult Basic Education Articulation (FPABE) Working Committee has a primary mandate to review curriculum in ABE programming to ensure that knowledge of First Peoples and their ways of knowing, their relationship with community and the land, and their history before and after European contact is present in any First Peoples curriculum approved by this working committee.
+For curriculum submission in First Peoples studies, this is a straightforward process; however, the committee also receives curriculum that spans two articulation committees' areas of responsibility.

-Curriculum submitted for approval will include programs and courses where this committee has primary approval responsibility, i.e. First Nations Studies at the ABE level.
-This curriculum will be reviewed against our primary mandate and using the broad learning objectives identified for First Nations studies.
-Additionally the IABE committee will work with other subject-related working group articulation committees.
-The IABE working group will review the curriculum against the committee's primary purpose, while the relevant working group will review the curriculum against its specific content and skill objectives.
-For example, First Nations English courses must be approved by both IABE and English ABE Articulation before being submitted to the ABE Steering Committee for approval.
-Ethno-Botany or Indigenous Science courses will be reviewed by IABE and Science/Biology Articulation Committees.
+Curriculum submitted for approval will include programs and courses where this committee has primary approval responsibility, i.e., First Peoples Studies at the ABE level.
+This curriculum will be reviewed against our primary mandate and use the broad learning objectives identified for First Peoples studies.
+Additionally, the FPABE committee will work with other subject-related working group articulation committees.
+The FPABE working group will review the curriculum against the committee's primary purpose, while the relevant working group will review the curriculum against its specific content and skill objectives.
+For example, First Peoples English courses must be approved by both FPABE and English ABE Articulation before being submitted to the ABE Steering Committee for approval.
+Ethnobotany or First Peoples Science courses will be reviewed by FPABE and Science/Biology Articulation Committees.

-The interest of the IABE committee is to support the development of curriculum across ABE programming that is respectful of First Nations people and that promotes success of First Nations learners.
-As such, the First Nations ABE articulation working committee provides a listing of learning outcomes, primarily applicable to First Nations Studies courses, but they may also be useful to the curriculum designer who is preparing materials that will proceed to other articulation committees.
+The interest of the FPABE committee is to support the development of curriculum across ABE programming that is respectful of First Peoples and promotes success of learners.
+As such, the First Peoples ABE Articulation Working Committee provides a listing of learning outcomes, primarily applicable to First Peoples courses, but they may also be useful to the curriculum designer who is preparing materials that will proceed to other articulation committees.